 - Investing estate funds inappropriately

-The Administration of Estates Act 1925 (section 25) sets out your core statutory duties as personal representative.
-Beneficiaries can bring a devastavit claim against you for up to 12 years after the date of the breach; creditors have up to six years.
+Section 25 of the Administration of Estates Act 1925 sets out your core statutory duties as personal representative: to collect and administer the estate, to provide an inventory and account of the estate when required to by the court, and to deliver up the grant when called upon.
+Beneficiaries can bring a devastavit claim against you for up to 12 years from the date of the breach under section 22 of the Limitation Act 1980; ordinary creditors generally have up to six years.

 There is no hard deadline for completing estate administration, but there is an important protection known as the executor’s year.

 Under section 44 of the Administration of Estates Act 1925, beneficiaries cannot compel an executor to distribute the estate within the first 12 months from the date of death.
-This gives executors time to locate assets, settle debts, pay tax, and deal with any complications before distribution — without being pressured by beneficiaries who want their inheritance quickly.
+This gives executors time to locate assets, settle debts, pay tax, and deal with complications before distribution, without being pressured by beneficiaries who want their inheritance quickly.

 In practice, the limiting factor is usually the probate timeline rather than the executor’s willingness to act.
 For current estimates of how long probate takes, see our guide to probate timelines.

-A professional executor — a solicitor, bank, or trust company — can charge for their time, but only if the will contains a charging clause authorising this.
-Sections 28 and 29 of the Trustee Act 2000 govern the circumstances in which professional executors can charge fees.
+A professional executor – a solicitor, bank, or trust company – can charge for their time, but only if the will contains a charging clause authorising it.
+Sections 28 and 29 of the Trustee Act 2000 govern when professional executors and trustees can charge fees.
 In the absence of a charging clause, a professional named as executor has very limited grounds to recover fees.

 If you are a professional who has been named as executor without a charging clause, take advice before assuming you can recover costs.